 - Must have valid identification and proof of a social security number

 - Must have a valid, permanent address with proof of residency

-- In good health at the time of donation
+- Must be in good health at the time of donation

-- No new tattoos or piercings within the last 12 months
+- Must have no new tattoos or piercings (within the last four months)

 If you are ineligible to donate, CSL Plasma may temporarily or permanently defer you, meaning you will not be able to donate.
-Permanent deferrals are not reversible, but if you receive a temporary deferral, you can get screened again once your deferral ends.
+Deferrals aren’t reversible, but if you receive a temporary deferral, you can get screened again once it ends.